Lung-Amam, Willow. 2017. Trespassers?: Asian Americans and the Battle for Suburbia. Berkeley: University of California Press.

 Lung-Amam, Willow.
 2015.
 The Vibrant Life of Asian Malls in Silicon Valley.
 In Making Suburbia: New Histories of Everyday America, edited by John Archer, Paul J. P. Sandul, and Katherine Solomonson, 208-226.
 Minneapolis: University of Minnesota Press.

 Lung-Amam, Willow.
 2013.
 “Dumb White Kids” and “Asian Nerds”: Race and Ethnic Relations in Silicon Valley Suburban Schools.
 In Transcultural Cities: Border-crossing and Placemaking, edited by Jeffrey Hou, 177-190.
 London: Routledge.

 Nicholas Finio, Willow Lung-Amam, Brandon Bedford, Gerrit Knaap, Casey Dawkins, and Eli Knaap.
 Regional Approaches to Engagement, Collaboration and Housing Policy: Lessons from Baltimore’s Sustainable Communities Initiative Grant.
-National Center for Smart Growth Research and Education.
-(In press).
+National Center for Smart Growth Research and Education and Enterprise Community Partners (forthcoming).